mcgrew/dwrandomizer/README.md

 #### Random enemy stats, XP, and gold ####

-Enemy statisics (strength, agility, HP) can be randomized, as can the amount of gold and experience you receive from them.
+Enemy statistics (strength, agility, HP) can be randomized, as can the amount of gold and experience you receive from them.

 #### Boosting XP/gold drops ####